 In the event of the retirement of the Chairman during his term of office, the Committee may elect a successor in default of which, within one month after such retirement an Extraordinary General Meeting shall be called to elect a new Chairman.

-Any officer wishing to resign shall give at least 14 days written notice thereof to the Secretary.
+Any officer wishing to resign shall give at least 14 days written notice thereof to the Chairman.

 Upon termination of their office, all officers shall hand over to their